 Andrew Painter, a son of John Painter (1775-1860) and his first wife Rachel (née Redd), was born about 1804 in Frederick County, Virginia, probably on the Painter family plantation near Winchester.
-He migrated with his family to Ohio, where in 1814 John Painter entered land in Perry Township, Richland County.
+He was named after his maternal grandfather.
+Andrew Painter migrated with his family to Ohio, where in 1814 John Painter entered land in Perry Township, Richland County.

 Andrew Painter married Catherine "Hedgewich" (possibly Hetrick) probably in the later 1820s in Richland County (no marriage record extant).
 Andrew Painter was enumerated in 1830 in Jefferson Township, Richland County, and in 1836 paid a chattel tax in that county's Perry Township.

 Andrew Painter and his family were enumerated near Springfield in Clark County, Ohio, in 1840 and 1850.
 There, on 25 October 1850, Andrew and Catherine Painter were "received into the communion" of the Sinking Creek Church's Presbyterian congregation.
 (Their daughter Rachel was baptized there on 31 August 1851.)
 The 1 January 1855 congregation membership roll lists only Andrew Painter; a later, undated entry on that roll notes that he had "Removed to Illinois."